VoronDesign/VoronUsers/printer_mods/aTinyShellScript/CarbonFiberX/readme.md

 6. Repeat for the other side of the rail.

 ### Carbon Fiber Pins
-1. Wear your mask and goggles
+1. Wear your mask and goggles.
-2. Cut pins to 40mm
+2. Cut pins to 40mm.
-    - You may want to cut them a bit long (41mm) if you are using tube, so you have a small area to grip to remove them.
+    - You may want to cut them a bit long (41mm) if you are using tube, so you can pull them out without splitting the XYjoint.
-3. Lightly bevel the edges with the sandpaper
+3. Lightly bevel the edges with sandpaper.
     <p align="left">
     <img src="Images/Pin_Weights.jpg" alt="An Eigth the Weight" class="center" style="width:800px;"/>
     </p>